pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

  * Web browsers don't wait for one resource to arrive to fetch the next one.
- * A web scraper will not wait either to fully receive one page to start fetching the next one.
+ * A web scraper will not wait to fully receive one page to start fetching the next one.
  * And in a JavaScript web application, different events can take a different amount of time to handle: you don't want to block scrolling events even when loading resources from the server.